 She also learned that most oncologists are not experienced in treating these kinds of rare cancers.
 “One surgeon told me that he only sees appendix cancer cases about once every ten years,” she recalls.

-About a week after her diagnosis, she met with MSK surgeon Garrett Nash, who cares for nearly 80 people with appendix cancer each year.
+About a week after her diagnosis, she met with MSK surgeon Garrett Nash, who cares for over 100 people with appendix cancer each year.
 They discussed her treatment options, which included surgery, chemotherapy, and the possibility of enrolling in a clinical trial — an opportunity to access new drugs and therapies years before they are available anywhere else.

 The three-hour commute from her home to MSK was a top-of-mind consideration, given that she had two young children.
 “I knew that MSK is the top cancer center in the country, so that’s where I needed to go, no matter what that meant logistically for us,” remembers Christine.
 “This was literally going to be the decision that could save my life.
 Wouldn’t I want to go to the best hospital in the country?”